wp-plugins/mobiloud-mobile-app-plugin/tags/1.8.8/readme.txt

 = Be part of the app revolution =
 With Mobiloud it's really easy to transform your WordPress site into intuitive mobile apps that your readers and customers will love.
 The apps you'll build will be **native mobile applications** running on iOS devices (Android coming soon as an update).
 Give your mobile users access to your content with the best mobile user experience available.

-Install the plugin now and you will be moments away from creating your app.
+Install the plugin now and you will be moments away from creating your mobile app.

 = Features =
 * Converts your WordPress website into stunning native mobile apps